 Opportunities abound to minister to refugees, serve in development projects or teach English.
 In some locations there is more freedom to spend time visiting unreached tribes or working within medical/community health projects.
 Entrepreneurs can make a real difference as witnesses within the sphere of commerce.
 Ultimately, as a team, we seek to be a blessing to the people we live amongst, serving them with integrity and love.

 Many of our teams in this region are multicultural, and all teams use both English and Arabic as their team languages.
-A high degree of commitment to culture and language learning is required to be fruitful in this region; however, team life brings with it plenty of encouragement in this area and with much humour and patience, workers can excel
+A high degree of commitment to cultural adaptation and language learning is required to be fruitful in this region; however, team life brings with it plenty of encouragement in this area and with much humour and patience, workers can excel.